chetachiezikeuzor/Highlightr-Plugin/README.md

 ## Installation

-This plugin is not currently ready for public use.
-Once it has been completed and reviewed, it will be available for all users to install.
+This plugin will soon be available in Obsidian Plugin Store.

 ---